 The Praxis program allows every Smith student the opportunity to elect an internship funded by the college.
 Administered by the Career Development Office, the program gives each Smith sophomore or junior access to a one-time stipend that ensures that each student can afford to participate in a summer internship.
 Some students choose summer work with a community organization for their Praxis internship.

 Urban Education Initiative

-The Urban Education Initiative is an innovative service learning program that brings Smith students to partner elementary, middle and high schools in New York City, Chicago, Boston and nearby Springfield.
+The Urban Education Initiative is an innovative service learning program that brings Smith students to partner elementary, middle and high schools.
+For more information, go to the Urban Education Initiative web page.

 Project Coach bridges economic, educational, and social divisions facing Springfield's youth by providing under-resourced teens with support and paid employment as sport coaches and teachers of elementary-aged children.
 For more information, go to the Project Coach page.

 The Phoebe Reese Lewis Leadership Program is a highly acclaimed, innovative program that provides undergraduate women with hands-on learning experiences and training in practical leadership skills.
 For more information, go to the Lewis Leadership Program page.